bevyengine/rfcs/rfcs/quick-start-book.md

 There are two main reasons for this:

-1. Scope: we want to keep the scope small to have a polished, useful product in time for 0.6.
+1. Scope: we want to keep the scope *reasonably* small to have a polished, useful product in time for 0.6.
 2. Stability: many useful features (such as rendering, audio or UI) are not sufficiently stable or mature to document in this way.

 We can (and should!) add more chapters later and extend the chapters we do have.